 * And I quote, “nothing is more annoying at Thanksgiving than spending an entire day cooking for people only to see them crush their hunger an hour before dinner by inhaling a pound of cheese, olives, or deviled eggs.
 Nothing is grimmer than seeing someone forgo a second plate of dressing and thigh meat and yams and Brussels sprouts in the name of a thatch of arugula dressed with nuts and cheese, slicked down with olive oil.” (p.
 48-49)

-Thanksgiving recipes: My favorites are listed here, but if you think I’ve missed something, head to the search box (top left, under the logo) and type in the ingredient — I bet we have something.
-Unless you’re looking for a whole turkey recipe… um, next year, I promise.
-[Thanksgiving Recipes]
+Thanksgiving recipes: All of my favorites are right here.
+But if you think I’ve missed something, head to the search box (top right) and type in the ingredient — I bet we have something.

 One year ago: Cauliflower-Feta Fritters with Pomegranate